 Every founding startup team looking to grow more aggressively needs to raise investment from venture capitalists.
-The funny thing is that I don’t think founders think the team is nearly as important as an investor think it is!
+The funny thing is that I don’t think founders think the team is nearly as important as an investor thinks it is!

 Let’s look at the top 20 reasons for failure.
 See that team features prominently as the number 3 reason.
 Yup, it matters.